rzanoli/synaptic/README.md

 ### Classifying

-The following piece of code can be used to annotate new examples by using the classifier trained in the previous step:
+Once the classifier has been trained ypu can use the generated model to annotate new examples; the following piece of code does this operation:

 ```java
 try {